SFSU-Bethel-Instructional/mmul-omp-harness-instructional/README.md

     module load likwid-5.2.2   # on the VM

-# Configufing to use LIKWID on Perlmutter
+# Configuring to use LIKWID on Perlmutter

- **Note: As of the time of this writing, 3 Oct 2023, LIKWID on Perlmutter is broken.
-NERSC consultants have been engaged and hopefully we will have a solution soon.**
+As of the time of this writing (5 Oct 2023), please follow this sequence of steps exactly to use LIKWID on perlmutter.

+First, log into a Perlmutter login node.

+Then, without making any adjustments in the default environment, make your way to a compute node:

+    salloc --nodes 1 --qos interactive --time 00:30:00 --constraint cpu --account=m3930  --perf=generic

+Next, once you land on the compute node, execute the following commands to set up the environment for using LIKWID:

+    module load e4s/23.05
+    spack env activate gcc
+    spack load likwid   # note: this command may take up to 30 seconds to execute

+Then, you may run likwid commands, e.g likwid-topology, likwid-perfctr.

+Yes, you need to go through this sequence each time you want to use LIKWID.
+It does not seem possible to first set up your environment once on a login node then to hop onto a CPU node and just start running with LIKWID.
+Perhaps this situation will change in the future.

 # Adding your code